These easy homemade whipped potatoes are a cinch to make in just one pot, and they’re done in under 30 minutes.

 Whipped Potatoes vs. Mashed Potatoes

 Mashed potatoes are more dense and less creamy than whipped potatoes.
-Depending on how mashed they are, mashed potatoes may have a slightly chunky texture.
+Depending on how mashed they are, mashed potatoes may have small or large chunks.

 What are the best potatoes to use for whipped potatoes?

 A potato with a high starch content is the best choice for making whipped and mashed potatoes.
-Potatoes like russets and Yukon Golds are high in starch and low in moisture, which means they will yield a fluffy, buttery final product.
+Starchy types of potatoes like Russets and Yukon Golds are low in moisture, which means they will yield a fluffy, buttery final product.

 Avoid waxy potatoes like red potatoes.
 They have a higher moisture content and have a tendency to get gluey when mashed or whipped.